 How can you be sure that your document destruction process was handled safely and within the proper protocol?
-The answer is: a certificate of destruction.
+The answer: a certificate of destruction.
 Learn what goes into a certificate of destruction, which services can provide them, and how it can protect you during future audits.

 Like showing proof of purchase

 A certificate of destruction helps protect companies in case of legal action or audit by providing essentially a receipt proving that sensitive information has been shredded securely.
 Certificates of destruction detail each step of the process, including chain of custody, date and time of destruction, witnesses, and other specifics.